Scottish council approves $185 million Trump housing plan

 The company sought planning permission instead for 50 rental cottages and to build 500 houses for sale, the proceeds of which could help fund the next stage of the resort expansion.

+Opponents had argued that Trump should be forced to stick to the original planning permission that required him to develop the tourist facilities before building houses, which real estate industry players said would likely yield higher profits.

-The vote by the council on Thursday to back the application is a victory for Trump who bought the land at Balmedie cheaply because it was largely zoned for agricultural use.
+The vote by the council on Thursday to back the application is a victory for Trump, who bought the land at Balmedie cheaply because it was largely zoned for agricultural use.

 Aberdeen is struggling with a decline in the North Sea oil industry and Scottish authorities hope the resort will help develop tourism in the area.